Where to Dispose of Tires for Free in Orange County

 Most tire disposal programs accept standard passenger vehicle tires.
 However, different types may have different requirements:

-• Passenger car tires: Accepted everywhere, up to 9 per visit at most OC facilities
+- Passenger car tires: Accepted everywhere, up to 9 per visit at most OC facilities

-• Light truck and SUV tires: Generally accepted at the same facilities as passenger tires
+- Light truck and SUV tires: Generally accepted at the same facilities as passenger tires

-• Motorcycle tires: Accepted at most collection centers
+- Motorcycle tires: Accepted at most collection centers

-• Commercial truck tires: May require a separate drop-off or commercial recycler.
+- Commercial truck tires: May require a separate drop-off or commercial recycler.
 These are too large for most residential programs.

-• Off-road and ATV tires: Accepted at some recyclers, check before hauling
+- Off-road and ATV tires: Accepted at some recyclers, check before hauling

-• Tractor and equipment tires: Specialty recyclers only.
+- Tractor and equipment tires: Specialty recyclers only.
 Too large for standard programs.

-• Tires on rims: Most facilities accept tires on rims, but some charge extra for rim removal.
+- Tires on rims: Most facilities accept tires on rims, but some charge extra for rim removal.
 Junk Smiths takes tires on or off rims.

-Can You Put Tires in the Trash?
+Can I Just Throw My Tires in the Bin?

 No. In California, tires cannot go in your regular trash bin or be left at the curb with household waste.
 Waste haulers will not pick them up, and attempting to sneak tires into your trash can result in a rejected pickup and potential fines from your waste management company.